Fdondi/letter-writer/README.md

 Given the recent price drop, we can use: o4-mini.
 Because it's a resoning model, we should not need to try and trick the model into thinking about it by requesting a justification.
 We can just ask a Pydantic map lette_company_name -> score out of 10.

-## 1b.
-Rechearch
+### 1b.
+Web research

-The LLM is given the company_name only and asked to search the internet to write a short report on the company.
+The LLM is given the company_name + the start of the job offer (which usually presents the company, for disambiguation) and asked to search the internet to write a short report on the company.
 Model to use: gpt-4o-search-preview

-## 2.
+## 2. Writing the letter

 The LLM is presented with:
 - The user's CV